-Finally, under either interpretation, large estimated standard errors suggest that our econometric impact estimates embody substantial estimation error.
+Finally, regardless of our interpretation, large estimated standard errors suggest that our econometric impact estimates embody substantial estimation error.

 3.3.
-Econometric specification: impact proxies and performance measures where $\varepsilon$ has a logistic distribution and X is a vector of observable characteristics with corresponding coefficients $\beta_X$ .
+Econometric specification: lay science, impact proxies and performance measures To further explore the lay scientist idea-that participants' evaluations depend on relatively crude proxy measures of program inputs and outputs-we adopt a more direct analog to equation (1) as our econometric specification.
+In particular, we assume that where $\varepsilon$ has a logistic distribution and X is a vector of observable characteristics with corresponding coefficients $\beta_X$ .
 This is, of course, a standard logit model, which means that we can identify the coefficients only up to scale; we report estimates of mean derivatives below.